Agranulocytosis

 White blood cells fight infections from bacteria, viruses, fungi, and other germs.
 One important type of white blood cell is the granulocyte, which is made in the bone marrow and travels in the blood throughout the body.
 Granulocytes sense infections, gather at sites of infection, and destroy the germs.

 When the body has too few granulocytes, the condition is called agranulocytosis.
 This makes it harder for the body to fight off germs.
-As a result, the person is more likely to get sick from infections.
+As a result, the person may get sick from infections.

 Causes